Ciarán Kelly (footballer, born 1998): Bohemians

 Kelly was announced as a pre-season signing for Phibsborough side Bohemians before the 2020 League of Ireland campaign.

 Ballymena United loan

-After just 3 appearances in all competitions for Bohemians, Kelly was loaned out to NIFL Premiership side Ballymena United on the 1st of October 2020 until January 2021.
+After just 3 appearances in all competitions for Bohemians, Kelly was loaned out to NIFL Premiership side Ballymena United on the 1 October 2020 until January 2021.
 He made his debut in the opening game of the season, a 1–0 win away to Coleraine at The Showgrounds.
-Hiss first goal for the club came on the 19th December 2020 when he opened the scoring at home to Glentoran in an eventual 1–1 draw.
-He returned to Bohemians on the 11th January 2021 with his loan spell coming to a close.
+Hiss first goal for the club came on the 19 December 2020 when he opened the scoring at home to Glentoran in an eventual 1–1 draw.
+He returned to Bohemians on the 11 January 2021 with his loan spell coming to a close.

 Bradford City

-On 12 December 2022, it was announced that Kelly had signed for EFL League Two side Bradford City from 1 January 2023 on a two-and-a-half year contract, until the summer of 2025.
+On 12 December 2022, it was announced that Kelly had signed for EFL League Two side Bradford City from 1 January 2023 on a two-and-a-half-year contract, until the summer of 2025.
+At the end of the 2024–25 season, Bradford City entered into discussions with him regarding a new contract.
+On 24 June 2025, the club announced that Kelly had signed a one-year contract extension.